mrdougwright/yak/README.md

 A minimalist local LLM terminal chat interface using [Ollama](https://ollama.com), native streaming, and JSONL memory.

 > Yak at your local model.
 Fully offline.
-Edit or delete your chat history.
+Edit or delete your chat history(s).

 ---